GM profit may be ahead of plan, sees profit in Europe by mid-decade

-WARREN Mich.
-(Reuters) - General Motors Co (GM.N) said on Thursday its 2014 profit could be stronger than it expected and painted a more rosy picture in Europe, on the same day it said “incompetence and neglect” at the company failed to catch a defective ignition switch linked to at least 13 deaths.
+WARREN, Mich., June 5 (Reuters) - General Motors Co said on Thursday its 2014 profit could be stronger than it expected and painted a more rosy picture in Europe, on the same day it said “incompetence and neglect” at the company failed to catch a defective ignition switch linked to at least 13 deaths.

 GM said it was running on or ahead of pace for its previously disclosed plan to report modestly better 2014 adjusted earnings before interest and taxes.
 Last year, GM’s operating profit was $8.6 billion.